DarrenM07/dateform/README.md

-# Will You Be My Valentine?
+# Want to go out for a date?

-Welcome to the "Will You Be My Valentine?" project, a playful and interactive way to ask that special someone the big question this Valentine's Day.
-Hosted as a GitHub Page, this project offers a unique blend of creativity and technology to make your Valentine's Day proposal unforgettable.
+Welcome to the "Want to go out for a date?" project, a playful and interactive way to ask that special someone the big question for a Date.
+Hosted as a GitHub Page, this project offers a unique blend of creativity and technology to make your Date's proposal unforgettable.

 ## Overview

-"Will You Be My Valentine?" is a web-based application that presents users with the question "Will you be my valentine?" followed by two options: "Yes" and "No".
+"Want to go out for a date?" is a web-based application that presents users with the question "Want to go out for a date?" followed by two options: "Yes" and "No".
 What makes this project special is the interactive and engaging way it handles responses, especially if someone tries to click "No".

 ## Features

-- **Interactive Question**: The core of the project is the interactive Valentine's Day proposal.
+- **Interactive Question**: The core of the project is the interactive Date's proposal.
 - **Responsive Design**: Crafted to look great on both desktop and mobile devices.
 - **Playful Interaction**: If the user attempts to click "No", watch out for a little surprise that might just sway their decision!